IQSS/dataverse/doc/sphinx-guides/source/api/getting-started.rst

 Downloading Metadata
 ~~~~~~~~~~~~~~~~~~~~

-Dataset metadata is availabe in a variety of formats listed at :ref:`metadata-export-formats`.
+Dataset metadata is available in a variety of formats listed at :ref:`metadata-export-formats`.

 See :ref:`export-dataset-metadata-api`.